History of the Jews and Judaism in the Land of Israel

 In 332 BCE the kingdom of Macedonia under Alexander the Great conquered the Achaemenid Empire, which included Yehud (Judea).
 This event started a long religious struggle that split the Jewish population into traditional and Hellenized components.

-In 165 BCE, after the religion-driven Maccabean Revolt, the independent Hasmonean Kingdom was established.
-In 64 BCE, the Roman Republic conquered Judea, turning it into a Roman province.
+After the religion-driven Maccabean Revolt, the independent Hasmonean Kingdom was established in 165 BCE.
+In 64 BCE, the Roman Republic conquered Judea, first subjugating it as a client state before ultimately converting it into a Roman province in 6 CE.
 Although coming under the sway of various empires and home to a variety of ethnicities, the area of ancient Israel was predominantly Jewish until the Jewish–Roman wars of 66–136 CE.
-During the wars, the Roman Empire expelled most of the Jews from the area and formed the Roman province of Syria Palaestina, beginning the Jewish diaspora.
+The wars commenced a long period of violence, enslavement, expulsion, displacement, forced conversion, and forced migration against the local Jewish population by the Roman Empire (and successor Byzantine State), beginning the Jewish diaspora.

 After this time, Jews became a minority in most regions, except Galilee.
-The area became increasingly Christianized after the 3rd century, although the percentages of Christians and Jews are unknown, the former perhaps coming to predominate in urban areas, the latter remaining in rural areas.
-Jewish settlements declined from over 160 to 50 by the time of the Muslim conquest of the Levant.
-Michael Avi-Yonah says that Jews constituted 10–15% of Palestine's population by the time of the Sasanian conquest of Jerusalem in 614, while Moshe Gil says that Jews constituted the majority of the population until the 7th century Muslim conquest (638 CE).
+After the 3rd century, the area became increasingly Christianized, although the proportions of Christians and Jews are unknown, the former perhaps coming to predominate in urban areas, the latter remaining in rural areas.
+By the time of the Muslim conquest of the Levant, the number of Jewish population centers had declined from over 160 to around 50 settlements.
+Michael Avi-Yonah says that Jews constituted 10–15% of Palestine's population by the time of the Sasanian conquest of Jerusalem in 614, while Moshe Gil says that Jews constituted the majority of the population until the 7th century Muslim conquest in 638 CE.
+Remaining Jews in Palestine fought alongside Muslims during the Crusades, and were persecuted under the Kingdom of Jerusalem.

-In 1099, the forces of the First Crusade conquered Jerusalem and nearby coastal areas, forming the Kingdom of Jerusalem.
-Over the following 200 years, Crusader forces lost and recaptured Jerusalem until their final ouster from Acre in 1291.
 In 1517, the Ottoman Empire conquered the region, ruling it until the British conquered it in 1917.
 The region was ruled under the British Mandate for Palestine until 1948, when the Jewish State of Israel was proclaimed in part of the ancient land of Israel.
 This was made possible by the Zionist movement and its promotion of mass Jewish immigration.

 Etymology

 The term "Jews" originates from the Biblical Hebrew word Yehudi, and in its original meaning refers to the people of the Tribe of Judah or the people of the Kingdom of Judah.
 The name of both the tribe and kingdom derive from Judah, the fourth son of Jacob.
 Originally, the Hebrew term Yehudi referred only to members of the tribe of Judah.
 Later, after the destruction of the Kingdom of Israel (Samaria), the term "Yehudi" was applied to anyone from the Kingdom of Judah, including the tribes of Judah, Benjamin and Levi, as well as scattered settlements from other tribes.

-The Land of Israel, which is considered by Jews to be the Promised Land, was the place where Jewish identity was formed, although this identity was formed gradually reaching much of its current form in the Exilic and post-Exilic period.
+The Land of Israel, which is considered by Jews to be the Promised Land, was the place where Jewish identity was formed, although this identity was formed gradually, reaching much of its current form in the Exilic and post-Exilic period.
 By the Hellenistic period (after 332 BCE) the Jews had become a self-consciously separate community based in Jerusalem.